 We’ve all been there – the dreaded interview.
 If you’re anything like me, you get in your head about over-preparation and making sure that everything is as perfect as can be before an interview.
 We lose sleep the night before and spend all morning pouring over our note cards of sample questions with their perfectly configured answers.
-We eat an equally carbohydrate and protein rich breakfast to increase our brain power and stave off hunger.
+We eat an equal carbohydrate and protein-rich breakfast to increase our brain power and stave off hunger.
 We even get to the interview 20 minutes early, which is the magic number according to the internet.

 You’ve done everything right up to this point.
 You’ve prepared as best as possible, but you can’t help to still feel extremely nervous.
 You’re in the hot seat, your hands are sweaty, your voice is shaky, and your mouth is dry.
-How do you present yourself when you’re asked the tough questions?
+How do you present yourself when you’re asked tough questions?
 Is it poised, confident, and professional?
 Or timid, uneasy, and anxious?